Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: -weighted estimates

+where we observe that for $f=f_p$, we have that $Err_{\SigmaStar}^{\Aux} = O\left(r^{p-3}\abs*{\psi}^2 + r^{p-3}\abs*{\nabla_3\psi}^2\right)$.
 We now move on to showing \zcref[noname]{eq:rp:main-boundary:estimates:Sigmatau:f-specific:1-delta} and \zcref[noname]{eq:rp:main-boundary:estimates:SigmaStar:f-specific:1-delta}.
-Combining the identities in \zcref[noname]{eq:rp-boundary:e4-e3-computations:e4:alt} in \zcref[noname]{eq:rp-boundary:e4-e3-computations:e3:alt}, we have that
+Combining the identities in \zcref[noname]{eq:rp-boundary:e4-e3-computations:e4:alt} in \zcref[noname]{eq:rp-boundary:e4-e3-computations:e3:alt}, we have

 Then, recalling that $N_{\Sigma} = e_4 + \frac{1}{2}r^{-2}\lambda e_3 + Y^be_b$, we have that

 where we recall that $\nu_{\Sigma} = e_4- \frac{1}{2}r^{-2}\lambda e_3$.
 Then observe that

 Thus, we have that